oneye5/RAYTRACE_ECS100/README.md

 # RAYTRACE_ECS100

 This project was made for me to better understand raytracing and java.
-I made it using ECS100 (my universities graphics library) for the hell of it
+I made it using ECS100 (my universities graphics library) for the hell of it.
 As raytracing goes this is pretty crap and beyond slow, a better way would be to use dx12 or something in c++